Skip to main content Skip to footer

 Details of the voluntary deductions are on your pay slip.
 These deductions will normally be made monthly.

-If you want to cancel or change these deductions, you must contact us.
+If you want to cancel or change these deductions, you can contact us.

 The full list of organisations you can make voluntary contributions to is in the retirement guide.